aiven/devportal/docs/products/opensearch/howto/opensearch-aggregations-and-nodejs.rst

 Other simple metrics
 --------------------

-We can use the method we created to run other types of metric aggregations, for example, to find what is minimum sodium value in our recipes:
+We can use the method we created to run other types of metric aggregations, for example, to find what the minimum sodium value is, in any of the recipes:

 ::